 AND the ultimate brain integration activity

-This training is designed to teach you how to integrate rhythm and movement into your work to build a trusting relationship with your horse from the ground to your horse’s back.
+When you attend this training, you will learn to integrate rhythm and movement into your work to build a trusting relationship with your horse that transfers from the ground to your horse’s back.

 You will work with the same horse throughout to measure relationship progress.